DOI10.47051/KJSH1649

 Click here to adopt a species.

-Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).
+Acknowledgments: Special thanks to Bruce C. Jayne for providing information about the distribution of Anadia rhombifera in Ecuador.
+This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).

 Author and photographer: Alejandro ArteagaaAffiliation: Khamai Foundation, Quito, Ecuador.